GuilhermeDBeitum/Keyar/README.md

 # Keyar
-KeyAr is a order manager, created for the TecPuc TCC 2019.
+KeyAr is a order manager, created for the TecPuc TCC.

 Alunos: